MAHALAKSHMImahalakshmi/vpc-module-test/README.md

 - Commit your changes early—version control saves you from breaking things.
 - Practice iterative improvement: add, test, debug, refactor, repeat!

-## 💬 Why I Made This Public

-- To document **real learning**—mistakes, fixes, best practices—so others grow faster, too
-- To **attract recruiters** and potential mentors by showcasing genuine project work
-- To invite contributions, questions, and feedback from the DevOps community

 - ⭐ Star and share if you learned something!